microsoft/VSProjectSystem/doc/overview/Define_a_new_project_type.md

 - Install the [prerequisites](PreReqs.md)
 - Launch Visual Studio 2015
-- Open the New Project Dialog
+- Open the New Project dialog
 - Set the target framework to .NET Framework 4.6
-- Select "Project Type" from the "Visual C# -> Extensibility" node.
+- Select "Project Type" from the "Visual C# -> Extensibility" node
-- Complete the new project wizard.
+- Complete the new project wizard

 You've got yourself your own project type.
 You can press F5 to launch the Experimental instance of Visual Studio 2015 and see your new project appear